odoare/BiRR/readme.md

 - More flexible inputs management (ability add/remove multiple virtual sources in the room in the same UI)

 - Rooms not necessarly parallelepipedic (raytracing implementation)

+- Realtime response to some parameter variations (all but room dimensions and wall properties parameters).

 ## Contact